COVID-19 safety update

 Nearby attractions for a longer day out:

 We’re a family of animal lovers so absolutely loved our day out.
 Considering everything on offer the ticket is not bad value and my children are desperate to go back.
-We would definitely do the boat trip earlier in the day next time though to avoid the queues.
+We would definitely do the boat trip earlier or much later in the day next time though to avoid the queues.
 Dinner was the one and only time we really stopped all day.
 Even with that, we hadn’t quite packed in everything on offer.
 If you like animals, this is a great attraction for all ages – our whole family really enjoyed our visit.

 Visit the Longleat Safari & Adventure Park website